jsduenass/yourTeamWebsite/content/posts/library/watchlist/index.md

 - [] Emilio o de la educación.
 Rousseau.
 - [] Historia social del conocimiento.
 Peter Burke
 - [] Maus.
 Art Spiegelman
+- [] Seveneves.
+Neal Stephenson
+- [] It's Been a Good Life.
+Isaac Asimov
+- [] Johnny Got His Gun.
+Dalton Trumbo
 - [] The Software Engineering at Google.
 Tom Manshreck
+- [] Toyota Production System: Beyond Large-scale Production. taiichi ohno
 - [] The Feynman Lectures on Physics
 - [] This is how they tell me the world ends.
 Nicole Perlroth
 - [] Self-Reliance.
 Ralph Waldo Emerson
 - [] where wizards stay up late.
 Katie Hafner
-- [] My Philosophy of Industry.
-Henry Ford
-- [] The Success of Open Source.
-Steven Weber
 - [] Hard drive bill gates and the making of the microsoft empire
-- [] Letters to a young scientist.
-Edward Osborne Wilson
-- [] Masters of Doom.
-David Kushner
 - [] Pale Blue Dot.
 Carl Sagan
 - [] Fish is Fish.
 Leo Lionni.
 Children's book
 - [] The Book of the Thousand Nights and a Night.
 Burton